Gorgeous George: Professional wrestling career

-George required that his valets spray the referee's hands before the official was allowed to check him for any illegal objects, which thus prompted his now-famous outcry "Get your filthy hands off me!"
-Once the match finally began, he would cheat in every way he could.
-Gorgeous George was the industry's first true cowardly villain, and he would cheat at every opportunity, which infuriated the crowd.
-His credo was "Win if you can, lose if you must, but always cheat!".
-This flamboyant image and his showman's ability to work a crowd were so successful in the early days of television that he became the most famous wrestler of his time, drawing furious heel heat wherever he appeared.
+George instructed his valets to spray the referee's hands before the official was permitted to check him for illegal objects.
+This led to his well-known line, "Get your filthy hands off me!".
+During matches, he regularly used underhanded tactics to gain an advantage.
+His catchphrase was "Win if you can, lose if you must, but always cheat!".
+His flamboyant persona and ability to engage audiences helped make him one of the most recognizable professional wrestlers of the early television era.

-It was with the advent of television that Wagner's in-ring character became the biggest drawing card the industry had ever known.
-With the networks looking for cheap, effective programming to fill its time slots, pro wrestling's glorified action became a genuine hit with the viewing public, as it was the first program of any kind to draw a real profit.
-Consequently, it was Gorgeous George who brought the sport into the nation's living rooms, as his histrionics and melodramatic behavior made him a larger-than-life figure in American pop culture.
+The advent of television was a pivotal development for professional wrestling, establishing Wagner’s in-ring persona as a preeminent commercial draw within the industry.
+As television networks sought cost-effective programming to fill airtime, professional wrestling’s blend of athletic spectacle and theatrical performance gained significant traction with the viewing public, becoming one of the medium’s first reliably profitable ventures.
+Within this context, Gorgeous George served as a primary catalyst for the sport's integration into mainstream American popular culture; his histrionic performance style and melodramatic character work transformed him into a prominent cultural icon of the era.

 His first television appearance took place on November 11, 1947, an event that was named among the top 100 televised acts of the 20th century by Entertainment Weekly.
 He immediately became a national celebrity at the same level of Lucille Ball and Bob Hope, who personally donated hundreds of chic robes for George's collection, while changing the course of the industry.
 No longer was pro-wrestling simply about the in-ring action.
 Wagner created a new sense of theatrics and character performance that had not previously existed.
 In a very real sense, it was Gorgeous George who single-handedly established television as a viable entertainment medium that could potentially reach millions of homes across the country.
 It is said that George was probably responsible for selling as many television receivers as Milton Berle.

 In addition to his grandiose theatrics, Gorgeous George was an accomplished wrestler.
 While many may have considered him a mere gimmick wrestler, he was actually a very competent freestyle wrestler, having started learning the sport in amateur wrestling as a teenager, and he could handle himself quite well if it came to a legitimate contest.
 The great Lou Thesz, who took the AWA title away from Wagner, and who was one of the best "legit" wrestlers ever in professional wrestling, displayed some disdain for the gimmick wrestlers.
 Nevertheless, he admitted that Wagner "could wrestle pretty well", but added that, "he [Wagner] could never draw a fan until he became Gorgeous George."